avorapattanapong/radium-sample/Readme.md

 2. UserService is built with dependency injection in mind.
 This allows the API to easily switch to a different implementation, such as serverless functions like Firebase or AWS Lambda.
 3. Database driver is setup to reduce boilerplate code using Hibernate.
 4. Lombok is also configured in order to reduce boilerplate code.
+5. Update user modal is not quite complete, the original value doesn't show up in the input fields and both values must be filled in for update to work.

 ## Assumptions
 1. Name is not unique.